-Nice river, beautiful waterfall, so many trees, mountains and hills but just a few little house in the village.
+A nice river, beautiful waterfall, so many trees, mountains, and hills but just a few little houses in the village.

 In this village, could do Sapa 2 days or 3 days trekking with your local guide

-• With 2 days 1night trekking, you will be staying with local family in this village and learn about their cultures.
+• With 2 days’ 1night trekking, you will be staying with a local family in this village and learn about their cultures.

 • With 3days 2nights trekking, you will be trekking through this village and bamboo forest to the Ban Ho village.